 You can usually build the executable as you would normally.
-See Section 6.1, page 67, for information on how to build the executable.
+See "Building Your Executable", page 71, for information on how to build the executable.

-2. Specify caliper points if you want to analyze data for only a portion of your program.
-See Section 1.4.3, page 11, for more information.

-3. To collect performance data, issue the ssrun command with the following parameters:
+- 2. Specify caliper points if you want to analyze data for only a portion of your program.
+See "Collecting Data for Part of a Program", page 11, for more information. - 3.
+To collect performance data, issue the ssrun command with the following parameters:

-ssrun flags exp_type executable_name executable_args
+ssrun ssrun_options -exp_type executable_name executable_args